cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ~~~
 > {: .language-cpp}
 >
-> It will tell which configuration the progtam will use.
-So, the macro will run with the Ntupple in `files[useFile]` and the results will be stored in `directoriesToSave[useFile]`.
+> It will tell which configuration the program will use.
+So, the macro will run with the ntuple in `files[useFile]` and the results will be stored in `directoriesToSave[useFile]`.
 >
 > the first three files won't be used in this execise.
 {: .solution}